Nevada Fair Housing Act: An Overview

 • Familial status (includes having children and/or being pregnant)

-Nevada’s Fair Housing Laws protects these seven classes from housing discrimination.
-Being a landlord, you have to be consistent with your terms and conditions when managing applicants and tenants.
-Avoid disputes by being knowledgeable about the behaviors that could be discriminatory under this act.
+It protects these seven classes from housing discrimination in Nevada.
+You have to be consistent with your terms and conditions when managing applicants and tenants.
+Avoid disputes by being knowledgeable about the behaviors that could be considered housing discrimination under this act.

 Remember to properly assess applicants or tenants on whether or not they can uphold their responsibilities rather than on their protected classes.
 Upholding their responsibilities includes respecting other tenants and your property.